willswats/nixos-config/docs/utilities/gpg.md

 gpg --list-secret-keys --keyid-format=long
 ```

-The key can be found next to `sec` after the `/`.
+The secret key can be found next to `sec` after the `/`.

 ### Exporting and Adding the Key to GitHub

-Run the following command with the GPG key ID you'd like to use:
+Run the following command with the GPG secret key ID:

 ```bash
 gpg --armor --export